martyav/learn-haskell/README.md

     I just wasted an hour looking up how to change a file encoding on Windows.
     A bunch of Linux dunces on StackOverflow didn't know about the `Set-Content -Encoding` command and sent me on a wild goose chase.
     ```

+#### What's going on?

+The first line in this program asserts that `main` is an *action* of type `IO`, or in-out.
+That means that it is a value that can accept input and spit out an output.

+The next line states that `main` will be `do`ing several things when it is called.
+If we didn't add the `do` keyword, main could only perform one thing.

+Each of the things main will be doing are print statements. `PutStrLn` prints the string and adds a line break character at the end.
+There is a similar command, `putStrn`, that would just print the string without adding any breaks.

+Note that the print statements are indented under the `do` -- like Python, whitespace has syntacical meaning in Haskell.

 #### Adventures in file encoding